Smithsonian/ngeht-challenge-content/content/challenge4.md

 The primary way to talk to the challenge organizers is the private `analysis-challenge-4` channel on the ngEHT Slack.
-If you need an invite to the Slack or to the channel, please contact Greg at glindahl ZAT cfa.harvard.edu.
+If you need an invite to the Slack or to the channel, please contact Greg at lindahl ZAT pbm.com.
 We're also happy to help people with software installation advice.

 ## Schedule